Tuesday 13th Feb, 2018

 Great Advice from Inglis Vets in Dunfermline on getting the very best job for you!

 There's a lot to consider when you start to look for your first job.
 Never feel you have to accept the the first position you're offered if it doesn't feel right.
 Here are six key things to consider when accepting your first job:

 Support.
 No matter how hard working you were as a student you will lack experience when you start your first job.
 Although you want to be able to stand on your own feet as much as possible it's important to know you will have support there if needed.
 Will you be in a branch practice alone to begin with, will someone be around if your bitch spey starts bleeding, is someone available for advice at 2 o'clock in the morning.
 Some practices will arrange a 2nd on call to be available initially and this is usually a more experienced member of staff.

 As a new graduate your nurses will be invaluable helping you find things around the practice as well as giving you advice and support.
 Find a practice who have experienced qualified nurses who work closely with the vets.

-Research the practice before you go for interview (use google!), ask any contacts in the veterinary profession if they know about the practice, find out how often they have staff changes.
+Research.
+Always do plenty of research on the practice before you go for interview.
+Ask any contacts in the veterinary profession if they know about the practice, find out how often they have staff changes.
 Take a list of questions with you and don't be afraid to take notes in the interview.

 If you accept a job and after a few months are unhappy, don't be scared to move on and find a better fit.
 There is no shame in only staying a short time and better than being unhappy and often affecting your confidence longer term.